bomonike/bomonike.github.io/time-services.md

 chrony uses both together: NMEA tells it what second it is, PPS tells it exactly when that second begins.

+<a target="_blank" href="https://www.amazon.com/stores/WelcometoGeekstory/page/52ED32B5-677E-461A-BB08-22E05B712D97?lp_asin=B078Y2WNY6&ref_=ast_bln&store_ref=bl_ast_dp_brandlogo_sto&bl_grd_status=override">Some GNSS receivers</a>, such as the Gookstory USB plugs, do not provide 1PPS signals, so are less accurate.

 ### GPS Time Servers

-For a complete server with case, motherboard, 1575.42 MHz GPS patch antenna with 5-meter RG174 Cable, and rubber grips for device physical stability, the <a target="_blank" href="https://timemachinescorp.com/gps-time-servers-accessories/">$349.99 "GPS NTP Network Time Server (TM1000A)"</a> from timemachinescorp.com has a 12 volt power supply.
+For a complete server with case, motherboard, L1 (1575.42 MHz carrier) GPS patch antenna with 5-meter RG174 Cable, and rubber grips for device physical stability, the <a target="_blank" href="https://timemachinescorp.com/gps-time-servers-accessories/">$349.99 "GPS NTP Network Time Server (TM1000A)"</a> from timemachinescorp.com has a 12 volt power supply.

+The miliary-use L2 frequency (1227.6 MHz) is more accurate.
+More modern satellites use the L5 (1545.42) frequency.

 <a name="DGPS"></a>

-### Differential GPS)
+### Differential GPS

 DGPS (Differential GPS) — a ground-based correction technique.
 A reference station at a known precise location measures GPS errors (atmospheric delay, clock drift, etc.) and broadcasts corrections to nearby receivers.
 With these errors removed, a receiver can achieve accuracies up to 10 centimeters.
 The limitation is range — it works best within a few hundred kilometers of the reference station.

 Wide-area DGPS are delivered via geostationary satellites instead of ground radio.
 Although not relevant for time keeping, for sub-meter GNSS position accuracy, SBAS (Satellite-Based Augmentation System) correction signals refine the receiver's understanding of atmospheric delays.
 It improves accuracy and reliability by correcting signal measurement errors and providing integrity information, alerting users within a few seconds if positioning error becomes too large.
-They're operated by each country:
+A separate SBAS is operated by each country instead of ground-based beacons:
-   * WAAS — US Space Force satellites
+   * WAAS (Wide Area Augmentation System) for the US-FAA uses SBAS deployed in 2003 on every aircraft.
-   * EGNOS — Europe, operated by the EU
+   * EGNOS — EU
    * MSAS — Japan, operated by Japan's civil aviation bureau
    * GAGAAN — India (GPS Aided GEO Augmented Navigation)
    * GLONASS (Global Navigation Satellite System) by Russia consists of 24 satellites in three orbital planes at about 19,100 km altitude and 64.8° inclination, providing strong signal availability in high northern latitudes.
 Development began in the 1970s, with the first satellite launched in 1982 and full operational status achieved in the mid-1990s; signals are transmitted on L1 and L2 frequencies for standard and high-precision use.
    <br /><br />

+<a name="Raspberry"></a>

 ### Raspberry Pi/Pico GPS modules

 The Raspberry and Pico boards do not come with an accurate clock.

+For something reliable long-term, most people end up with a Pi 4 with Uputronics HAT ($100-120 USD).

 <a target="_blank" href="https://www.youtube.com/watch?v=dxtVyDXvIBE">VIDEO</a>: The $260 U-blox Neo-6 GPS receiver chip (made by ocplap.com) has a tiny OXCO (Oven-controlled Crystal Oscillator) which heats an accurate clock chip to 100 degreesC.
 timecardmini.com
 <a target="_blank" href="https://www.u-blox.com/en/product/u-center">u-center software</a>